Yoga | योग – The Combination Of Physical And Mental Exercises

 It is a philosophy, a passion, and a way of life for many of those involved in Yoga.
 While you may be getting into yoga for the exercise, you may soon find yourself wrapped in the philosophy and spirituality that Yoga brings along with it.

 Yoga can do a lot for the human body, although it won’t cure every ailment.
 Yoga can be worked into virtually any lifestyle or schedule.
 Yoga has been proven to increase health and body awareness allowing yoga participants to better control their bodies.
 From flexibility increases to better body alignment, Yoga can help with a variety of ailments.

 - Improved Balance

 - Increased Stamina

 - Improved Body Alignment (reduces joint pain)

 On December 11 in 2014, the United Nations General Assembly declared June 21st as the International Day of Yoga.
 Yoga is an invaluable gift of India’s ancient tradition.
 It embodies the unity of mind and body; thought and action; restraint and fulfillment; harmony between man and nature; a holistic approach to health and well-being.
-It is not about exercise but to discover the sense of oneness with yourself, the world and nature.
+It is not about exercise but to discover a sense of oneness with yourself, the world, and nature.

 Different types of Yoga

-Anusara means “flowing with grace,” “going with the flow,” “following your heart.”
+Anusara means “flowing with grace,” “going with the flow,” and “following your heart.”
 Anusara yoga is a modern-day Hatha yoga system founded by John Friend in 1997.
 It is based on the philosophy that life is a gift that we are invited to remember and celebrate in our yoga practice.

 Ashtanga Vinyasa Yoga is a modern style of gymnastic exercises and stretching practiced in combination with yoga breathing and ancient yoga philosophy.